kindohm/expedition/README.md

 All tracks are in the `tracks/` folder.
 Make sure to eval the custom functions in 00-boot.tidal first before executing any of the other Tidal files.

-Some tracks use the MIDI capabilities of Tidal.
-The track _Humans Riding on Bicycles Taking Selfies_ requires a MIDI device listening on port 16.
-The track _Sorting Through Wreckage_ requires MIDI devices on port 0 (drum machine with 12 notes), port 15 (synth) and port 16 (synth).

-## Samples and Stems

 Most tracks use the Dirt sample synthesizer that pairs with Tidal.

-Samples will be made a part of this repository very soon.

-Track stems will become available for the MIDI/synth tracks in the near future.
+Two tracks use the MIDI capabilities of Tidal: _Humans Riding on Bicycles Taking Selfies_ and _Sorting Through Wreckage_.